aws/s2n-tls/docs/USAGE-GUIDE.md

 If the read end of the pipe is closed unexpectedly, writing to the pipe will raise a SIGPIPE signal. **s2n-tls does NOT handle SIGPIPE.** A SIGPIPE signal will cause the process to terminate unless it is handled or ignored by the application.
+See the [signal man page](https://linux.die.net/man/2/signal) for instructions on how to handle C signals, or simply ignore the SIGPIPE signal by calling `signal(SIGPIPE, SIG_IGN)` before calling any s2n-tls IO methods.

 ### Blocking or Non-Blocking?